Frequently Asked Questions

 Local control over development review does not change as a result of the TDM Policy Update.
 What does change is the introduction of an additional checklist that applicants must submit to local municipalities as part of their development application – provided their project estimates at least 100 weekday ADT.
 This new, required TDM Checklist is intended to document how the project will mitigate adverse development impacts on the CMP network.

 This TDM Policy Update addresses only projects that will generate at least 100 average daily trips.
-Further detail regarding this threshold is provided in the publicly available Policy Approach document and in the companion Implementation Guide (see https://ccag.ca.gov/cmp-tdm-update/)
+Further detail regarding this threshold is in the Policy Update Approach and the companion Implementation Guide.

 How does this TDM Policy relate to the proposed C/CAG VMT Estimation Tool?